conplementAG/mongodb-cosmosdb-compatibility/Readme.md

 If you are not logged in Azure use `az login` from the cli.

-Be sure to set the right subscription using `az account set subscription xxxxxxxxx`.
+Be sure to set the right subscription using `az account set --subscription xxxxxxxxx`.

-Now you can run the script `set-cosmosdb.sh` that sits on root of project structure.
+Now you can change the parameter and run the script `set-cosmosdb.sh` that sits on the `scripts` folder.

 This will create cosmodb instance and output the neccessary information that you will need to follow along.